LordFuzzBear/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 #### Is there something over which you have gained a degree of mastery before in your life?
 Gymnastics, Rubik's Cubes, A Video Game?
 What did it take?

 I feel a little embarrassed to say that the only thing I would consider myself to have mastered are some video games!
 I think the word mastery holds a lot of power.
 To me, mastery means the best of the best, and by my own standards, I don't think I've mastered anything.
 But I've 100%'d many video games!
-I'm not _very_ embarrassed, because they do require some coordination, patience and memory!
+I'm not _very_ embarrassed, because they do require coordination, patience and memory!
 I also think that, like many things, video games are great in moderation, they make me happy and are a form of escapism.

 ✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿

 #### Do you consider yourself a developer yet?

-Very simply put: no, I do not consider myself a developer yet (unless beginner/novice developer counts).
+Very simply put: no. I do not consider myself a developer yet (unless beginner/novice developer counts).
 Maybe after I finish my assignment project I will feel differently about this question.

 ✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿